BOXLEGENDARY/Dex/README.md

 ## Dex
 > [!IMPORTANT]
 > If you can’t use the menu functions in Explorer, it means your executor is not supported or the required functions are restricted/locked.
+> open a gitHub issue to report any problems.
+> rejoin if fetching api is too long

 > [!NOTE]
 > 1. ​The console will be removed soon since it’s basically useless and only causes lag.
 We all know what Dex is for anyway.